 Another reality we all have to face is that financial crises are a lot more likely than any of us hope for.
 What happens if you lose your job today?
 What about if the power turns off and doesn’t come back?
 What would happen if you and your family lost touch?

 These are things you can take the time to sit and plan for now, to prevent panic later.
 Having a plan to give quick access to all your important documents, and some savings, can go a long way to ensuring peace of mind.

 Set savings goals, for now and the future

 Savings goals should be both short and long term.
 You may need a car today, but when you retire you’ll need to be able to live off of a pension.
 By planning your goals for both the short and the long term, you’re ensuring your financial success for years to come.

 While you’re sitting and thinking about what you want from your financial future, take a minute and assess your other life goals as well.
 These can be for your personal relationships, your career, or even just life accomplishments, but having an idea of where you want to go will increase your chances of getting there.

 Clear your clutter, clear your mind

 Another great tip to financial success is one that may surprise you – decluttering your home.
-A cluttered home is indicative of a lack of organization, and can be the sign of a cluttered mind.
+A cluttered home is indicative of a lack of organisation, and can be the sign of a cluttered mind.
 If you’re finding you’re struggling financially, you may be surprised to find that going through your home and getting rid of the no longer needed items may be just what you need.
-As a bonus, this encourages you to set up organizational systems to prevent the house from getting cluttered again!
+As a bonus, this encourages you to set up organisational systems to prevent the house from getting cluttered again!